collab-uniba/Emotion_and_Polarity_SO/README.md

 * `-d delimiter`: the specific delimite rused in the csv file, in {`comma`, `semicolon`}
 * `-e emotion`: the specific emotion to be detected in the file or text, defined in {`joy`, `anger`, `sadness`, `love`, `surprise`, `fear`}
 * `-m model`: the model file learned as a result of the training step(e.g., `model-anger.rda`), if you don't give it as input will be used the model file learned on the specific emotion you are convey
-* `-f idf`:if you give the model as input you must specify idfs path and n-grams path  to the idf (Inverse Document Frequency) folder containing  the idfs (unigrams, bigrams, positive, negative, neutral, ambiguos) used for the `feature-<emotion>.csv` created at the end of the training task
+* `-f idf`:if you give the model as input you must specify idfs path  to the idf (Inverse Document Frequency) folder containing  the idfs (unigrams, bigrams, positive, negative, neutral, ambiguos) used for the `feature-<emotion>.csv` created at the end of the training task
 * `-o n-grams` : if you give the model as input you must specify n-grams path containing  UnigramsList.txt and BigramsList.txt used to train the model given in input
 * `-l` : if presents , indicates  `<file.csv>` contains the column `label`